shams-nahid/My-Daily-AWS-Study/public/Serverless/02 DynamoDB/04 DynamoDB Streams.md

 4. `NEW_AND_OLD_IMAGES`: Pass both the new and old values

 As stream source, if we make use of lambda, the lambda needs permission to read these stream.
 In this case, we can make use of a managed policy, `AWSLambdaDynamoDBExecutionRole`.

+> `dynamoDB Streams` can only be integrated with lambda functions, can not integrated with sns or sqs etc.